All Products

 2. Click the Recently Finished tab.

-3. Click the execution ID of the workflow.
-Click the Job List tab to view details about each job.
+3. Click the execution ID of the workflow, then click the Job List tab to view details for each job.

 Schedule Spark JAR jobs

-1. Install the spark-submit command-line tool and specify the relevant parameters.
+1. Install the spark-submit tool and configure the required parameters.

-You need to specify only the following parameters: keyId, secretId, regionId, clusterId, and rgName.
-If your Spark JAR package is stored on your on-premises device, you must specify Object Storage Service (OSS) parameters such as ossUploadPath.
+Configure only the following parameters: keyId, secretId, regionId, clusterId, and rgName.
+If the Spark JAR package is stored on your local machine, also specify Object Storage Service (OSS) parameters such as ossUploadPath.

-2. Write a workflow file and compress the workflow folder in the ZIP format.
+2. Write a workflow file and compress the workflow folder as a ZIP file.

 nodes: